breezy-codes/computer-networks-guide/cisco/tutorial-series/tutorial12.md

-# 12 - Configuring EIGRP Routing in Cisco Packet Tracer
+# 12 - Configuring EIGRP Routing in Packet Tracer

 This tutorial is the twelfth in our Cisco Packet Tracer series and focuses on **EIGRP (Enhanced Interior Gateway Routing Protocol)**, a **hybrid dynamic routing** protocol developed by Cisco.
 Unlike RIP, EIGRP supports larger networks, faster convergence, and uses composite metrics based on bandwidth and delay to make routing decisions.